-The Rhoda Halperin Memorial Fund celebrates the life and scholarly work of Rhoda Halperin by supporting PhD students in anthropology and related fields who reflect her love of economic anthropology and her concern for people living on the social margin.
-In memory of Rhoda’s convivial colleagueship, the Fund also encourages student professional development through participation in the scholarly meetings of the Society for Economic Anthropology and the American Anthropological Association.
-To meet these goals, the award gives a small research award to students in the early stages of their PhD research who are engaged in economic research focused on social exclusion and poverty.
-The award also includes travel funds to present the findings of their preliminary research at the Society for Economic Anthropology annual conference.
+The Rhoda Halperin Memorial Fund celebrates the life and work of Rhoda Halperin by supporting PhD students in anthropology who emulate her love of economic anthropology and concern for people on the social margin.
+In memory of Rhoda’s convivial collegiality, the Fund also encourages student professional development through participation in the scholarly meetings of the SEA and AAA.
+To meet these goals, students engaged in economic research focused on social exclusion and poverty are provided small grants for preliminary dissertation fieldwork and subsequent travel money to present their findings at the Society for Economic Anthropology annual conference.

+Because Rhoda Halperin’s career exemplified the integration of anthropological theory with social activism, for the purposes of this award, economic anthropology is broadly defined to include applied and non-applied perspectives, research that engages with issues of poverty, exclusion from the political process, and access to education.
 See past awards here.

-Because Rhoda Halperin’s career exemplified the integration of anthropological theory with social activism, for the purposes of this award, Economic Anthropology is broadly defined to include both applied and non-applied issues, including social research that engages with issues of poverty, exclusion from the political process, and access to education.

 - Strong preference is given to students early in the dissertation process rather than to those who are further along and have already developed their proposals.

 - Curriculum Vitae

 - Letter of recommendation (included or under separate cover)